-- Mr. Spears represented lead defendant Jeffrey Stein in a case in which 19 KPMG accountants and lawyers were charged with federal tax crimes based on their involvement with tax shelters that the government alleged to be fraudulent.
+- Mr. Spears represented the lead defendant in a case in which 19 KPMG accountants and lawyers were charged with federal tax crimes based on their involvement with tax shelters that the government alleged to be fraudulent.
 In a groundbreaking ruling, the Court threw out the indictment because the government had forced KPMG to terminate the payment of legal fees for the defendants.
 Mr. Spears argued the motion that resulted in the order of dismissal.
 United States v.
 Stein, 495 F. Supp.
 2d 330 (S.D.N.Y.
 2007); United States v.
 Stein, 541 F.3d 130 (2d Cir.
 2008).

 - In a criminal jury trial in Houston, Mr. Spears and partner Christopher Dysard represented an investment banker charged with fraud for his involvement in a complex financial transaction entered into with Enron shortly before that company's demise.
 Following trial, the indictment against the Firm's client was thrown out on the ground that there was insufficient evidence to support a conviction.